 Each of the Hawaiian islands has its own unique beauty and spirit that calls to us in a personal way.
 There is an energy as tangible as the trade winds themselves and most visitors are genuinely surprised at how powerfully and immediately one of the islands speaks to them.

-We visit Hawaii a couple times each year and have been to 6 of the 7 inhabited islands (the Forbidden Island of Ni’ihau remaining unchecked).
+We visit Hawaii a couple of times each year and have been to 6 of the 7 inhabited islands (the Forbidden Island of Ni’ihau remaining unchecked).

-Using our many experiences, we have put together the guide we wish we had on our first visits to answer the many questions such as where to stay, how to island hop, the best things to do and see on each island, and general Hawaii travel tips.
+Using our many experiences, we have put together the guide we wish we had on our first visits to answer the many questions first-timers have, such as where to stay, how to island hop, the best things to do and see on each island, and general Hawaii travel tips.

 After all, the best way to find out which island is the one that calls to you is to explore them all!